bidhanvaidya/Tutablr/README.txt

 **************************************

 Place all templates files in a folder called templates (either in the root directory or within each app).
-Place all static files inside static folder in the root directory.
-You can use subfolders within. e.g. /templates/bootstrap
+Place all static files inside static folder in each app directory directory.
+You can use subfolders within. e.g. /tutablr_app/static/bootstrap

 *********************************************
 **             How to use GIT with this Project         **